Pre-Settlement Funding in Texas

 - We’ll make a decision within 24-48 hours based on the merits of your case

-- You can receive your money quickly through direct deposit, Western Union, by check or other means
+- You can receive your money quickly through direct deposit or check

 How can Pre-Settlement Funding help you?